MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-install-mgmt-server.md

 ---
-title: How to install an Operations Manager management server
+title: Install an Operations Manager management server
 description: This article describes how to install an Operations Manager management server.
 author: PriskeyJeronika-MS
 ms.author: v-gjeronika